ABOUT US

 NTFT is grounded in the belief that bullying is not a rite of passage, but a preventable harm.
 By proactively addressing bullying in childhood and beyond, the organization works to reduce the long-term mental health, social, and societal consequences that can follow—including anxiety, depression, isolation, barriers to healthy development, and increased vulnerability to further abuse and addiction.
 This preventative focus supports individual wellbeing while also easing pressure on downstream services.

-As a queer- and neurodivergent-led organization, NTFT brings lived experience to its leadership and programming.
+As a queer and neurodivergent led organization, NTFT brings lived experience to its leadership and programming.
 The organization recognizes that bullying disproportionately affects people from marginalized communities, and this awareness shapes a prevention-first approach that prioritizes care, representation, and accessibility.

 NTFT leads with inclusion, empathy, and care, honouring the inherent worth and dignity of every person.
 Rather than prescribing solutions, the organization centres lived experience, creativity, and relationship-building to help people feel seen, heard, and understood.